 At the heart of Aspinity’s solution is the Reconfigurable Analog/Mixed-Signal Processor (RAMP)—a scalable, deployable, and programmable analog signal processor (ASP) core capable of supporting sophisticated data-analysis algorithms for a multitude of applications.
 The RAMP architecture enables digital signal processing tasks to be replicated in analog—where they can process data more accurately and completely at a much lower power draw.

-Aspinity’s innovations leverage the large-signal characteristics of a small number of transistors to field an architecture of modular, parallel, and continuously operating analog blocks that are configurable for sensor interfacing, signal processing, and decision making.
+Aspinity’s innovations leverage the large-signal characteristics of a small number of transistors to field an architecture of modular, parallel, and continuously operating analog blocks that are configurable for typical analog tasks such sensor interfacing, signal processing, and data conversion, but also more complex tasks such as feature extraction, event detection, and classification.
 Each of these blocks are implemented in a much smaller footprint than a traditional analog block, and remove the inefficiencies resulting from digitizing analog sensor data for digital processing.
-In the end, the architecture can reduce system power by an order of magnitude, while enabling continuous and always-on processing of analog data, all at a much higher accuracy and lower cost than digital processing solutions in use today.
+In the end, the architecture can reduce system power by an order of magnitude, while enabling continuous and always-on processing of analog data, all at a much higher accuracy and lower cost than digital processing solutions in use today

 Aspinity has proven its solution in silicon with the release of its RAMP1 integrated circuit (IC).
 The IC includes complex analog-centric circuits, realized in a physical form that can be configured (programmed) automatically for a specific application.
 Current analog/mixed-signal design methodologies require an extended design and physical implementation effort; however, the RAMP IC is a silicon device ready for deployment that can be rapidly programed (and reprogrammed) and ultimately reduce the cost and turnaround time of analog and mixed-signal design.